rohankaps123/Repliance/README.md

 #Updates

-On 3/13/15, the both the functional documentation detailing usage of Repliance and a slideshow detailing this document was added.
+On 3/13/15, both the functional documentation detailing usage of Repliance and a slideshow detailing this document was added.